pipecat-ai/aws-deepgram-workshop/README.md

 The `advanced` bot has a parallel pipeline that's running a [Strands agent](https://strandsagents.com/latest/), which can do more in-depth thinking and reasoning.
 The main LLM pipeline uses function calling to delegate certain questions to the Strands agent.

-The rest of this guide will use `bot.py` in , so adjust the commands as needed (ie `python bot-basic.py` or `python bot-advanced.py`).

 ### 5. Run the agent

 Run the bot locally using the SmallWebRTC transport: